Candy Corn Hat Knitting Pattern

-THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.This post will show you a candy corn hat knitting pattern perfect to make for fall.
+THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.This post will show you a candy corn hat knitting pattern perfect for making for fall (and Halloween!).

-This is a great project for anyone who is new to knitting as it is knit back and forth on straight needles, then seamed.
+This is an excellent project for anyone new to knitting as it is knit back and forth on straight needles, then seamed.

-Scroll down for the free pattern or you can purchase your printer-friendly, ad-free PDF here.
+Scroll down for the free pattern, or purchase your printer-friendly, ad-free PDF here.

 A Candy Corn Hat For Fall

-And if there is one thing we need in the fall is an adorable beanie you can make for all of the family.
+And if there is one thing we need in the fall, it is an adorable beanie you can make for all of the family.

 The Yarn I Used